zoubin/gulp.spritesmith-multi/README.md

 If `Function`,
 it receives each icon file (vinyl file object).
 You should return a string as its name.
+See [Split sprites support](#split-sprites-support).

 By default, icons are grouped by their directory names.